RakeshRaj97/Training-on-Multiple-GPUs/README.md

 For example use the command `python train.py -g 2` to use 2 GPUs

 Try to change the port number in line 36 of `train.py` if you encounter Runtime Error: Address already in use

+### Note:
+This repository is experimental.
+Feel free to send a pull request if found any bugs/improvements